-The search results page in most databases( e.g. Scopus and the Web of Science) typically displays the article details and abstracts.
-Look out for the Find It! @NUS Libraries links or buttons that provide access to the full texts.
-When you click on these links, the system checks if the titles are subscribed by NUS Libraries.
+The search results page in databases such as Scopus and the Web of Science typically display the article details and abstracts.
+Look out for the links that provide access to full texts.
+When you click on a link, the system checks if the source title is subscribed by NUS Libraries.
 Once confirmed, the page will be reloaded with the full text options.

-Note: Clicking on Find It! @NUS Libraries does not work if:
+Clicking on would not work if:

 Check Library Holdings via Google Scholar

 While in Google Scholar, you can also check if the required item is in the NUS Libraries collection.

 Google Scholar results will link you directly to the required online journal article or book chapter but you would likely not have access to the full-text, particularly if the source title is subscribed by the Library.
 This is because you are not authenticated via NUS Libraries' proxy.
 To access the full-text, set up your Google Scholar settings to link it to the NUS Libraries' collection.
 The steps are as follows:

 Google Scholar includes books and book chapters as well as articles.
 The Find It! button won't work for document types that are only available in print (not online).